Wish You Were Sober: Composition and lyrics

 On Apple Music Editor's Notes under Gray's album Kid Krow, Gray writes that "It's ["Wish You Were Sober"] a song that I ended up sticking on the album last minute ’cause it was so much fun when I was making it.
 I wrote it about this person who I really, really liked and I wrote a lot of songs on my album about them and they just wouldn't tell me that they liked me back or would never tell me their true feelings unless they were blackout drunk.
 It was a weird, bittersweet feeling, because on one side you're thinking, ‘Yay, they like me and they have feelings for me and they like me back.’
 On the other side you're thinking, ‘Why can't you tell me this when you're sober?
 Why can't you tell me this in daylight?’
 I think the song is about all those mixed emotions and all the craziness behind being young and getting super drunk and calling someone and telling them that you love them.”

 Critical reception

-The song received positive reviews from music critics, who praised the lyrics and production.

-Taylor Swift praised Gray's "Wish You Were Sober" on her Instagram story claiming that it was her favorite song off Gray's debut album.
-Swift stated “Obsessed with this whole album. but this song ["Wish You Were Sober"] right here is a masterpiece.
-Not trying to be loud but this will be on repeat for my whole life.
-Volume all the way up.”

 Helen Ehrlich from Affinity Magazine declared that "'Wish You Were Sober' is the song that plays in a coming of age film after the main character completely claims their identity.
 'Wish You Were Sober' is the sensation of bursting out of a party, onto the front porch and out into the cool night.
 'Wish You Were Sober' is a breath of fresh air."

+Taylor Swift praised "Wish You Were Sober" on Instagram, stating it was her favorite song off Kid Krow.
+In her story, Swift wrote; "Obsessed with this whole album. but this song ["Wish You Were Sober"] right here is a masterpiece.
+Not trying to be loud but this will be on repeat for my whole life.
+Volume all the way up."
+Gray responded via Twitter, writing; "Thank you for being my lifelong songwriting inspiration and icon.
+I honestly feel like you raised me both as a writer and a human and I cannot express in words how much this means to me.
+Thank you for everything.
+Swiftie for life."